-Help spread the word about the 2018 Native American Critical Issues Conference and the MIEC Michigan Treaty Education Day!
+Help spread the word about the 2018 Native American Critical Issues Conference!

-The 2018 Native American Critical Issues Conference will be held at the Saginaw Chippewa Tribe’s Ziibiwing Center of Anishinabe Culture & Lifeways in Mt.
+The theme for the 2018 Native American Critical Issues Conference is Bimaadziwin Nbiish Aawan!
+(Water is Life!).
+It will be held at the Saginaw Chippewa Tribe’s Ziibiwing Center of Anishinabe Culture & Lifeways in Mt.
 Pleasant, Michigan on March 22-24, 2018.

 MIEC Distinguished Service Award Recipients

 2010 Richard Sgarlotti